G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

 toc:
    --1--Boot and regular volumes: "boot-and-regular-volumes" --1--Volume types: "available-volume-types"
-pageTitle: About volumes and their types | Gcore
+pageTitle: Volumes and volume types | Gcore
-pageDescription: Learn more about volume types.
-High IOPS SSD, Standard, Cold, Ultra, and SSD Low-Latency.
-Choose the cloud storage for various data and workloads.
+pageDescription: Learn more about volume types: High IOPS SSD, Standard, Cold, Ultra, and SSD Low-Latency.
+Choose the right cloud storage for your data and workloads.
 ---
 # Volumes

 A volume is a file storage that is similar to traditional physical disks (SSD and HDD) but is located in the cloud.

 When you create a new instance, you may need to store data or manage information.
-This is where volumes come in—they provide a convenient way to maintain information within the instance.
+This is where volumes come in: They provide a convenient way to maintain information within the instance.
 Volumes are also essential for booting instances as they store an operating system and all files necessary for machine startup.

 We use a software-defined distributed file system to store data.
 This system comprises a cluster of easily scalable nodes that provide storage, triple data replication, and load distribution, ensuring the high availability of volumes in our cloud infrastructure.